incf-nidash/nidm-terms/terms/README.md

   * **"minimumValue":** The lower value of the data element
   * **"allowableValues":** For categorical variables the allowable values.
 For example, handedness may be Right=1, Left=5, Ambidextrious=10 so the allowableValues is the set 1,5,10
   * **"levels":** Levels is a concept that corresponds to the [BIDS](https://bids.neuroimaging.io/) standard for categorical variables where you're mapping the value (often an integer) to some text string.
 Using the handedness example from above, the levels would be {1=Right, 5=Left, 10=Ambidextrious}
-  * **"isAbout":** Typically a broad context attached to the data element.
-This property is typically added during term curation.
-It is a link to terms that this term "is about" providing context for this term amongst broader terminologies.
+  * **"isAbout":** Typically a broad context or concept related to the data element.
+Typically used to search across datasets.
+It is a link providing context for this term amongst broader terminologies.
+  * **"isPartOf":** Used to link data elements to assessments (e.g. WASI_Vocab_Raw linked to [WASI scale](https://www.cognitiveatlas.org/task/id/tsk_4a57abb949f12/#)
   * **"measureOf":** Describe what the data element measures (e.g. volume, area, distance, intensity, health status, duration/period, intelligence)
   * **"provenance":** A description of how the data element is recorded or derived, where it came from, etc.
   * **"subtypeCDEs":** This property is typically added during term curation.
 It links the term to lower-level (child) terms in the NIDM-Terms terminology if applicable.
   * **"supertypeCDEs":** This property is typically added during term curation.
 It links the term to higher-level (parent) terms in the NIDM-Terms terminology if applicable.
-  * **"relatedConcepts":** This property is typically added during term curation where one can link this term to broader concepts.

 ## Examples